Guide

 How does Manus handle timezones?

 Manus runs in a UTC sandbox by default.
 Always specify your timezone in prompts or use ISO 8601 with offset.
-See the timezone tips section above.
+The timezone tips section covers both approaches in detail.

 What happens if there is a scheduling conflict?